See More in Less Time

 - See up to 10.000x more of your sample with the LAS X Navigator.
 Set up high resolution image acquisition for slides, dishes and multiwell plates

-- Take full advantage of your sCMOS camera!
+- Take full advantage of your sCMOS camera, for example the Leica DFC9000!
 The 19-mm field of view camera port perfectly fits the dimensions of common sCMOS sensors.

 - Make your slide examination faster at the highest resolution.